 Book Now

 The Bwindi massacre occurred in 1999 at Bwindi Impenetrable Forest National Park.
-Eight tourists were raped and killed by the Army for the Liberation of Rwanda.
-The armed men were believed to be Hutu rebels who participated in the 1994 Rwandan genocide.
+Eight tourists were killed by the Army for the Liberation of Rwanda.
+The armed men were believed to be Hutu rebels who had taken part in the 1994 Rwandan genocide.

 The victims included four British citizens, an American couple, and two New Zealanders.
 Four park employees were also killed at the campsite.
 Survivors among the 31 attacked tourists described how over 100 armed men emerged from the bush with rifles, machetes, and spears.

-• Gorilla Habituation: Bwindi Impenetrable Forest National Park is the only place where you can experience gorilla habituation.
+Gorilla Habituation: Bwindi Impenetrable Forest National Park is the only place where you can experience gorilla habituation.
 This involves joining scientists and researchers in the process of helping gorillas get used to human presence.
-It is more engaging than gorilla trekking, as it allows you to spend four hours with the gorillas, compared to one hour during trekking.
-The number of participants is also limited.
+It is more engaging than gorilla trekking, since it allows you to spend four hours with the gorillas, compared to one hour during trekking, and the number of participants is also limited.

-• Bird Watching: Bwindi Impenetrable Forest National Park is home to 348 species of birds, some of which are found only in this area.
+Bird Watching: Bwindi Impenetrable Forest National Park is home to 348 species of birds, some found only in this area.
 Examples include the handsome francolin, African green broadbill, red-faced woodland warbler, chestnut-throated apalis, white-tailed crested flycatcher, cinnamon-chested bee-eater, yellow-streaked greenbul, and Shelley’s crimsonwing, among others.

 Uganda Tourism Board